At UC San Diego Health, we offer board-certified rheumatologists to diagnose and comprehensively treat rheumatoid arthritis.

 - Use of assistive devices to reduce strain on your joints, such as special door knobs or kitchen tools

-- Physical therapy or exercises to improve mobility and function
+- Physical therapy or exercises to improve mobility, strength, mechanics and function

 - Keeping the affected joint warm with use of heating pads, electric blankets, soaking in warm water or, in the case of the hands, soaking in warm wax baths

 - Balancing rest with exercise, since rest helps reduce active inflammation and prevent fatigue, while exercise can help maintain mobility and flexibility.

 - Medications that can slow or even help prevent joint destruction are very important early in the course of the disease.
 These medications are known as disease-modifying antirheumatic drugs (DMARDs).
 These medications can treat the arthritis itself and not only improve symptoms, but also slow or stop progression of the arthritis.